quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 reading and to request the sender to reset the stream.
 Analogously, the ENOUGH frame can be used to request resetting the stream at a specific offset.

-The receiver of an ENOUGH frame MUST reset the stream, either by sending a RESET_STREAM frame, or by sending a CLOSE_STREAM frame.
+The receiver of an ENOUGH frame MUST reset the stream by sending either a RESET_STREAM frame or a CLOSE_STREAM frame, if the stream is in the "Ready" or "Send" state.
 It MAY honor the receiver's request to reliably transmit the specified number of bytes, but it MAY choose any other offset as well.

 Note that if the sender has already sent a CLOSE_STREAM frame, it might not be possible to send another CLOSE_STREAM with a larger offset (see